-Our pediatric TMJ specialist and health care staff offer comprehensive treatment for your child’s TMJ at Koala® Center for Sleep and TMJ Disorders.
+Our dedicated staff can provide you with support and information about your child’s TMJ at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, Y, Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 By the time we reach adulthood, most people have experienced some discomfort with their jaw, either due to an injury, eating hard or very chewy foods or from grinding their teeth.
 Many children also experience these same symptoms, which may be caused by the same things, such as bruxism (teeth grinding), injury to the jaw, and over-extending their jaw’s range of motion.
 Fortunately, there are medical professionals who can treat temporomandibular joint disorders in children and help them develop the normal form and function of their TMJs.

 Pediatric TMJ refers to problems with the temporomandibular joint (TMJ) in children.
 Connecting the jaw to the skull, these joints are essential for many fundamental functions, such as eating, drinking, talking, and even yawning.
 When children have a TMJ disorder they may experience pain in the jaw, neck, face, or head, problems chewing or biting, crepitus (popping or clicking sounds) when opening and closing the mouth, and lockjaw (a jaw that is stuck in a closed or opened position).
 TMJ disorders can affect children of any age; however they are most common in teenagers and affect girls more often than boys.